Ballard Fence Repair and Installation

-We will want to walk around your yard and find out what sort of fencing you are looking for.
-Then we can offer a few sensible choices for you to select from.
+Your builder will want to walk around your yard and find out what sort of fencing you are looking for.
+Then they can offer a few sensible choices for you to select from.

-We are not tied down to any one manufacturer or style.
-We will design and build chain link, cedar, vinyl, metal or other kind of fence.
-After talking with you, we can design and build whatever style will look and perform the best.
+You are not tied down to any one manufacturer or style.
+They will design and build chain link, cedar, vinyl, metal or other kind of fence.
+After talking with you, they can design and build whatever style will look and perform the best.

 The best looking new fences normally match up with the present design style and colors of the home.
-Our suggestions will take these factors into account.
+Their suggestions will take these factors into account.

 It’s important the materials you decide upon will be long lasting and not need much upkeep.
-We understand what sorts of products last in our Western Washington weather.
+They understand what sorts of products last in our Western Washington weather.

 It’s also important to comply with city construction codes and regulations, whether this is for perimeter or swimming pool fences.